beck042/contract-deployments/SIGNER.md

 # Signer

 This guide describes how to use the validation UI from the [task-signing-tool](https://github.com/base/task-signing-tool) to sign tasks in this repository.
-Your task’s `README.md` may add steps (which task to pick, rollback flows, multiple parts, etc.)—always follow those instructions first.
+Your task’s `README.md` may add steps (which task to pick, rollback flows, multiple parts, etc.)-always follow those instructions first.

 ## Prerequisites